kallerosenbaum/grokkingbitcoin/readme.md

 #### Fonts

-In order to generate images that will display correctly on any web browser, that's independent on installed fonts, you need to have the fonts *Nimbus Mono PS*, *Arial*, and *Humanst521 Cn BT* installed on your system.
+In order to generate images that will display correctly on any web browser, that's independent on system-installed fonts on the reader's machine, you need to have the fonts *Nimbus Mono PS*, *Arial*, and *Humanst521 Cn BT* installed on your system.
 If you don't have them, your images will be generated using similarly looking fonts, which may or may not result in bad looking images.

 To give a little background, the images were originally created by Manning (publisher) in Adobe Illustrator on MacOS.
 They chose these